ivansetka/image-colorizer-streamlit/README.md

    pip install -r requirements.txt
    ```

-- You can now try out the models yourself using the weights which are available at the following [link](https://drive.google.com/drive/folders/1K3UN8jr7GVSo8uMA5TOrctzNTQlwlEQT?usp=sharing).
+- You can now try out the models yourself using the weights which are also available at the following [link](https://drive.google.com/drive/folders/1K3UN8jr7GVSo8uMA5TOrctzNTQlwlEQT?usp=sharing).

 ### 💻 Running the App